What is yoga?

 When can I join a beginners course?

 The beginners courses are designed for those with no yoga experience.
-They run weekly every Tuesday and Thursday evening at 6pm and you can join anytime.
+They run weekly every Tuesday evening at 6.15pm and you can join anytime.
 New students need to book by contacting Ondine via email/phone.

 What type of yoga do you teach?